Brennan’s French Onion Soup Recipe

 2. Transfer the bread crumbs to a small oven-safe dish, and bake for about 10 to 12 minutes, until they begin to brown and become fragrant.
 Remove from the oven and set aside

-3. Continue to cook and stir the onions for 10 to 15 more minutes before pouring in the beef stock and adding the cayenne pepper and salt.
+3. Continue to cook and stir the onions for 10 to 15 more minutes, then pour in the beef stock and add the cayenne pepper and salt.

 4. Bring the soup to a boil and reduce it to a simmer for 15 more minutes.
 Stir from time to time.